 Tech Track: Lisa shared the group has been identifying projects that are priority from the 2019 Data Synthesis Workshop.
-They wanted to wait to see results of SPMD monitoring before prioritizing other projects.
+They wanted to wait to see results of SPMD and fish sampling before prioritizing other projects.
 They discussed what shorter term projects could be done by June 30.
-The hot spot identification was identified as a possibility and sampling of artificial bottom fill materials, contaminated bottom sediments, upland surface contamination and upland subsurface contamination.
+The hot spot identification project was identified as a possibility and sampling of artificial bottom fill materials, contaminated bottom sediments, upland surface contamination and upland subsurface contamination.
 Gravity can safely get out in the river between January and March and collect samples of artificial brick for \$22,000.
 Ecology collected some samples during Trent Bridge piling and could be analyzed for \$2,700 at most.
 These are the top items the work group identified.
 Collection of the artificial bottom fill for \$22,000 is the main recommendation.
 Comments:

 - Dave asked how detailed of a QAPP would be needed?
-If one needs to be done from scratch, there may not be time but if we could do an addendum to existing QAPP that can work. - Brandee sent an email already asking if an addendum can be done and assumes that one can be done quickly. - Dave said the biofilm QAPP would be the ideal one to use.
-The QAPP addendum could be done out of LimnoTech's current budget.
+If one needs to be done from scratch, there may not be time but if we could do an addendum to existing QAPP that can work.
+Brandee found out from the QAPP manager at Ecology that a memo addendum to the biofilm QAPP is acceptable. - The QAPP addendum could be done out of LimnoTech's current budget.